Basic Society Information

 Shows and Competitions

-Each year the King George V competition is held, usually at York Livestock Centre, to determine the Supreme Champion from amongst the Premium Stallions.
+Each year the King George V competition is held, to determine the Supreme Champion from amongst the Quality Approved (QA) & Life Premium Stallions.
 The event includes a class for all other licensed stallions and colts and a mixed ridden class for pure and part-bred horses.

-Throughout the year the Society runs two competitions open to both pure and part-bred horses.
-The first is for in-hand showing classes only whilst the second is for performance in any discipline in harness or under saddle.
+Throughout the year the Society runs competitions open to both pure and part-bred horses.

-An annual breed show which has numerous classes for both pure and part-bred horses, in-hand and under saddle, is held early September in the Midlands.
+An annual breed championship show which has numerous classes for both pure and part-bred horses, in-hand and under saddle, is held in August at the Equifest Show in Peterborough.

 Sales and Promotion

 The Society is keen to promote and assist it's members in the sale of both pure and part-bred horses.
-An annual sale is held in the Ebor Sale Ring at the York Livestock Centre in September.
-Catalogues are available from the Society's office in advance through there are often very late entries.
 Many breeders prefer to sell their animals privately.
 Here the Society is able to help both vendor and purchaser by providing a list of breeders of pure-bred horses.

 The publication of an annual magazine and regular newsletters containing a variety of articles on subjects connected with the breed further facilities the exchange of information and promotion of Cleveland horses in general.

-The Northern and Southern Cleveland Bay Breeders Clubs are supporting groups who organise various competitive and social events
+The Southern Cleveland Bay Breeders Club is a supporting group which organises various competitive and social events.

-The Society is constantly striving to meet the demands of it's members and promote and expand the Cleveland Bay in the new Millennium.
+The Society is constantly striving to meet the demands of it's members and promote and expand the Cleveland Bay.

 The Cleveland Bay is our heritage.
 It must be protected for future generations of horse lovers whether they be breeders or admirers of the breed.